 - Ear or eye injuries

 If you feel disorientation, stiffness, soreness, ringing in your ears, or any other signs that something might be wrong, it is always best to seek medical treatment.
-Doctors can properly evaluate you and diagnose any injuries, which provides a record that your injuries stemmed from the oil field accident and not another event.
-Once you have a treatment plan in place, make sure you follow it so you can reach maximum recovery.
+Doctors can properly evaluate you and diagnose any injuries, which records that your injuries stemmed from the oil field accident and not another event.
+Once you have a treatment plan in place, make sure you follow it so you reach maximum recovery.

-Call Our Offshore Injury Lawyers – Once your physical condition is under control, do not delay in consulting with an experienced attorney who handles oil-related accident and injury claims.
-We need to start investigating the cause of the accident as soon as possible, especially since the oil company will begin its own investigation immediately.
+Once your physical condition is under control, do not delay in consulting with our experienced San Antonio offshore injury attorneys who handle oil-related accident and injury claims.
+We need to start investigating the cause of the accident as soon as possible, especially since the oil company may begin its own investigation immediately.
 You want to make sure you have the representation you need from the start of the process.

 Generally, injured workers seek benefits for job-related injuries through the workers’ compensation system or under the Longshore and Harbor Workers’ Compensation Act (LHWCA) for those injured on navigable waters.
 For this reason, many injury victims do not realize there might be other sources of compensation available.